Conversation Leads to an Interesting Tea with Hezbollah

 It started as a conversation at the Hard Rock Café in Denver.
 Author Ted Dekker posed the question: "Is it really possible to love your enemy?"
 Co-author Carl Medearis replied, "Why don't we find out?"
 And thus, Tea with Hezbollah: Sitting at the Enemies' Table—Our Journey Through the Middle East, the latest offering from New York Times best-selling fiction heavyweight Ted Dekker, was born.

 The concept was simple.
 Medearis would use his connections in the Middle East to line up face-to-face interviews with influential Islamic leaders.
-Dekker would interview these powerful Muslims about their lives, their ideas, and their views on Jesus' parable of the Good Samaritan and His command to "Love your enemies."
+Dekker would interview these powerful Muslims about their lives, their ideas, and their views on Jesus' parable of the Luke 10:25-37 and His command to Luke 6:27-28

 Their goal was not to gain an audience with well-known heads of state across the Middle East.
 Instead, Dekker and Medearis seek out the "heart and soul of the region, found among the imams and muftis—the religious warriors, adored by legions on the ground" and take "a snapshot of their lives and their thoughts on the greatest teaching of Jesus."